Go Back Email Link

 Instructions

-• In a mixing bowl, add the rice flour and the tapioca starch and whisk to combine.
+• In a mixing bowl, add the rice flour and the tapioca starch and use your hand to mix just until combined.

-• Add a little water at a time and mix just until it can form into a dough, then knead it for about 5 minutes, or longer if you feel up to it, then add the remaining water to dissolve the dough into a batter.
+• Add a little water at a time and mix just until it can form into a soft dough, then knead it for about 5 minutes.

 Watch my videos AD-FREE and get bonus content: Visit patreon.com/pailinskitchen